Doctor of Philosophy in Design

 The Ph.D. in Design at the Institute of Design is an exemplary program of coursework and academic research in an international environment for supporting top candidates in the field.
 We have an outstanding record of achievement by our alumni, many of who are engaged at the highest levels of research and teaching.
 The Ph.D. leads to a dissertation that will extend the body of knowledge in design theory and process.

 The Ph.D. candidate must have a master’s degree in an area relevant to design.
 The program requires a minimum of three years of study beyond the master’s degree.
 For the first four semesters, students must be enrolled at a minimum of 12 credit hours at the Institute of Design.
-Satisfactory reading knowledge of German, Japanese, French, or Russian must be met before the student applies to take the comprehensive examination.
+Satisfactory reading knowledge of Chinese, German, French, Italian, Japanese, Korean, Portuguese, Russian, or Spanish must be met before the student applies to take the comprehensive examination.

 The program begins with three or four semesters primarily of coursework with some research credit hours, followed by a qualifying exam based on the courses.
 After passing the qualifying exam, the student continues to work on a research proposal that demonstrates sufficient understanding of the research area, a novel significant concept as a basis for Ph.D. research, and well-organized research methods and processes.
 A Ph.D. examination committee will then be formed to approve the proposal during the comprehensive exam.
 Upon completion of the dissertation, the Ph.D. candidate will present the research results to the examination committee for the degree to be granted by the university.